Wilhelm Harster

 Wilhelm Harster (21 July 1904 – 25 December 1991) was a German lawyer, police official and convicted war criminal.
 An SS-Gruppenführer in the Schutzstaffel (SS), he commanded German security police and intelligence services in Kraków, the Netherlands and northern Italy during the Second World War.
 A Holocaust perpetrator, he was convicted by a Dutch court and sentenced to 12 years imprisonment.
 After an early release, he returned to Germany and was employed by the state government of Bavaria as a civil servant but was dismissed after a public outcry, though he retained his full pension.
 He was again tried, convicted and sentenced to 15 years for complicity in the murder of 83,000 Dutch Jews.

 Early life and education

 Harster was born in Kelheim, the son of a lawyer and police official.
 He attended Volksschule and a humanist Gymnasium in Munich, receiving his Abitur in 1922.
-He then studied law at the Ludwig Maximilian University of Munich from 1922 to 1926, passing his first state law examination that year and completing a doctorate of law degree in 1927.
+He then studied law at the Ludwig-Maximilians-Universität München from 1922 to 1926, passing his first state law examination that year and completing a doctorate of law degree in 1927.
 Following a legal clerkship, he passed his second state law examination in 1929, becoming an Assessor.
 Harster also served as a volunteer with the paramilitary Freikorps Oberland in Bavaria between 1920 and 1926 and was a reservist with the Reichswehr 19th (Bavarian) Infantry Regiment.
 On 16 October 1929, he joined the Kriminalpolizei (criminal police) in Stuttgart as a Regierungsassessor (government lawyer) in the German civil service.
 In spring 1931, he transferred into the political police, becoming its deputy leader in 1933.